tahaserdemturkoglu/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 where:
 - $v_0$ is the initial velocity,
-- $	heta$ is the angle of projection,
+- $heta$ is the angle of projection,
 - $g$ is the acceleration due to gravity.

 ### **Analysis:**